bluss/pyproject-local-kernel/FAQ.md

 ```

-## How change environment variables for the kernel
+## How change environment variables for the kernel?

 For example in Rye you can set environment variables for scripts, and you can
 configure pyproject-local-kernel to use the script for its kernel invocation.